 European Union level doesn’t provide a specific regulation on security token offerings at the moment.
 Nevertheless, STOs may be subject to various current EU securities rules and regulations.

-A draft proposal for a regulation on crypto asset markets to encourage the use of Distributed Ledger Technology in financial services was issued in September 2020, following a European Commission consultation on crypto assets that ended in March 2020.
+The European Commission issued a draft proposal for a regulation on crypto asset markets in September 2020.
+This proposal aimed to encourage the use of Distributed Ledger Technology in financial services.
+The Commission had conducted a consultation on crypto assets that ended in March 2020 before drafting the proposal.
 This regulation, which will include MiCA (Markets in Crypto-Assets), will be released by 2023 at the latest and will serve as a complement to the existing MiFID II regulation of traditional financial products and activities.

 Of course, the new legislation serves as one more factor accelerating the trend of decentralized finance; it is clear that the goal of establishing a unified digital asset market is praiseworthy.